Uncountably many enumerations of well-quasi-ordered permutation classes: Rightward-Yearning Pin Sequences

 \section{Rightward-Yearning Pin Sequences}

-Our tool for translating the results about Pouzet's languages~$\L^{\exparen{s_k}}$ to the permutation context are the pin sequences first introduced by Brignall, Huczynska, and Vatter~\cite{brignall:decomposing-sim:}.
-These are best described with a pictorial description of the permutation pattern order.
+Our tool for translating the results about Pouzet's languages~$\L^{\exparen{s_k}}$ to the permutation context are pin sequences, first introduced by Brignall, Huczynska, and Vatter~\cite{brignall:decomposing-sim:}, although the language-theoretical approach we take is closer to that used by Brignall, Ru\v{s}kuc, and Vatter~\cite{brignall:simple-permutat:decide:}.
+Pin sequences are best described with the pictorial description of the permutation pattern order already depicted in Figure~\ref{fig-pattern-containment}.
 The \emph{plot} of the permutation~$\pi$ is the set $\{(i,\pi(i))\}$ of points.
 Clearly every plot of a permutation is \emph{generic} in the sense that no two of its points share the same $x$- or $y$-coordinate.
 Conversely, every finite generic set of points in the plane is order isomorphic to the plot of a unique permutation, in the sense that two sets of points in the plane are \emph{order isomorphic} if the axes can be stretched and shrunk to transform one of the sets into the other.

-An \emph{axis-parallel rectangle} is any rectangle in the plane with sides parallel to the $x$- and $y$-axes.
+An \emph{axis-parallel rectangle} is any rectangle in the plane with sides parallel to the~$x$- and~$y$-axes.
 The \emph{rectangular hull} of a set of points in the plane is defined as the smallest axis-parallel rectangle containing them.
-Given a sequence $(p_1, \dots, p_i)$ of points in the plane, a \emph{proper pin} for this sequence is a point $p$ that lies outside their rectangular hull and \emph{separates} $p_i$ from $\{p_1,\dots,p_{i-1}\}$, meaning that $p$ lies either horizontally or vertically between $p_i$ and the rectangular hull of $\{p_1,\dots,p_{i-1}\}$.
-A \emph{proper pin sequence} is then constructed by starting with two points $p_1$ and $p_2$ (whose placement we discuss later), choosing $p_3$ to be a proper pin for $(p_1,p_2)$, then choosing $p_4$ to be a proper pin for $(p_1,p_2,p_3)$, and so on.
+Given a sequence $(p_1, \dots, p_i)$ of points in the plane, a \emph{proper pin} for this sequence is a point $p$ that lies outside their rectangular hull and \emph{separates}~$p_i$ from $\{p_1,\dots,p_{i-1}\}$, meaning that $p$ lies either horizontally or vertically between~$p_i$ and the rectangular hull of $\{p_1,\dots,p_{i-1}\}$.
+A \emph{proper pin sequence} is then constructed by starting with two points~$p_1$ and~$p_2$ (whose placement we discuss later), choosing~$p_3$ to be a proper pin for $(p_1,p_2)$, then choosing~$p_4$ to be a proper pin for $(p_1,p_2,p_3)$, and so on.
 We describe pins as either \emph{left}, \emph{right}, \emph{up}, or \emph{down} based on their position relative to the rectangular hull of $\{p_1,\dots,p_{i}\}$.
 Note that the direction of a pin uniquely specifies its position relative to the previous points in a pin sequence.
 We specify pin sequences with the alphabet $\{\mathsf{l},\r,\u,\d\}$.